asomethings/asomethings/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on company project
+- 🌱 I’m currently learning Kotlin and Infrastructure (Terraform, Kubernetes)
+- 🤔 I’m looking for help with Kubernetes
+- 💬 Ask me about everything!
+I would be glad to help
+- 📫 How to reach me: asomethings@kakao.com
+- 😄 Pronouns: He | Him
+- ⚡ Fun fact: ...
 <!--
 **asomethings/asomethings** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.